BEARS IN JAPAN: CHARACTERISTICS, BEHAVIOR, SPECIES, HUMANS

 ASIATIC BLACK BEARS IN JAPAN

+The Japanese black bear (Ursus thibetanus japonicus) is a subspecies of the Asian black bear.
 Japanese black bears are divided into seven recognized subspecies.
 There are healthy numbers of the main subspecies that lives mostly in mountainous areas of central and northern Honshu but the other six — in Kyushu, Shikoku, eastern and western Chugoko, the Kii Penninsual of Wakayama Prefecture, on the Himokita Peninsula in Aomori Prefecture — have been designated as endangered.
 The Kyushu subspecies is probably already extinct.

 The Asiatic black bear is classified as “vulnerable” on the International Union of the Conservation of Nature’s Red List of endangered species.
 They are threatened by losses to their forest habitat and excessive hunting to gain bile and other body parts for the traditional Asian medicine trade.
-These are problems that bears face more elsewhere in Asia than in Japan.
-See China, Health, Chinese Medicine
+These are problems that bears face more elsewhere in Asia than in Japan The number of black bears in western Honshu has been dramatically reduced by the prevalence of introduced cedars and cypresses, which produce no acorns for the bears to eat.

-Asiatic Black Bear Characteristics and Behavior in Japan
+Characteristics of Asiatic Black Bears in Japan

 Most Asiatic black bears weigh between 50 and 80 kilograms, with large males reaching a weight of 120 kilograms when the are fattened up at the end of autumn.
 Both males and females are deep black in color except for a white or cream crescent-shaped mark on their chest, which gives them the common name of “moon bear.”
 The size and shape of the crescent varies greatly and may even be completely absent.